AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 Clicking on the `New Proposal` button will allow the creation of a new spending proposal.
 User needs to pick the payout amount & the beneficiary.
 The _Proposal bond_ refers to the amount that needs to be deposited in order to create the proposal.
-In case the proposal is rejected, the bond will be slashed.
+If the proposal is rejected, the bond will be slashed.
 Otherwise, the bond will be refunded.

 <Figure caption="Treasury - 2" src={require('/docs/use/img/19_Subsquare_Treasury/treasury_2.png').default } width="100%" />